February 8th. The official opening of the Dutch BMX MUSEUM located in a small town called MEGEN in Holland.

 OLD SCHOOL of BMX PARTY.

-On Saturday evening October 3rd around 19.30 the doors open of the MUSIC HALL, were the OLD SCHOOL of BMX PARTY will take place.
+On Saturday evening October 3rd. around 19.30 the doors open of the MUSIC HALL, were the OLD SCHOOL of BMX PARTY will take place.
 This hall can hold 400 till 450 people and as it looks now, it will be completely filled.
-Only visitors with a wristband will be allowed to come in this hall.
-Old School BMX’ers and their families, officials etc. that are staying at the park or camping site will have those wristbands already.
-Day visitors on the Saturday, informing the people in the box-office that they come for the Old School Reunion, will be given a wristband (price € 14,50).
-If you arrive late, in fact after 18.00 hours on this Saturday, you will pay only € 7,50 to come, get a wristband and can participate in this Party.
+Only visitors with a wristband will be allowed in this hall.
+Old School BMX’ers and their families, officials etc. that are staying at the amusement park or camping site will have those wristbands already.
+Day visitors on the Saturday, telling officials in the box-office that they come for the Old School Reunion, will be given a wristband (price € 14,50).
+If you arrive late, in fact after 18.00 hours on this Saturday, you will pay only € 7,50 to come in, get a wristband and you can participate in this Party.

-The Party starts at 20.00 hours and at about 23.00/23.30 hours and includes: Welcome – 30 years of BMX in Europe, a short resume of this history – presenting the European BMX Hall of Fame and some of its members present – performance of the band called D.A.A.N. (singer is a former BMX Dutch, European and World Champ, surprise, surprise who this will be!!??), just to mention a few items.
+The Party starts at 20.00 hours and will last till about 23.00/23.30 hours The program looks like this: Welcome – 30 years of BMX in Europe, a short resume of this history – presenting the European BMX Hall of Fame and some of its members present – performance of the band called D.A.A.N. (singer is a former BMX Dutch, European and World Champ, surprise, surprise who this will be!!??), just to mention a few items.

 OFFICIAL CLOSING OF REUNION.

-On Sunday October 4th at 15.30 hours we will come together one more time in the MUSIC HALL.
+On Sunday October 4th. at 15.30 hours we will come together one more time in the MUSIC HALL.
 First we will have the price giving award ceremony of the “BEST BIKE” election and after that the official closing of the event will be announced.
-The park will be open till 18.00 hours.
+The amusement park will close 18.00 hours.

 TIME-SCHEDULE OF THE WEEKEND ENCLOSED.